troinine/hass-config/README.md

 Home Assistant runs on [Docker](https://hub.docker.com/r/homeassistant/home-assistant) on a [Synology NAS](https://www.synology.com).
 Users access Home Assistant through the [Companion App](https://companion.home-assistant.io) on their mobile.
 In addition, the house has table mounted [10.5" Samsung Galaxy Tab A8](https://www.samsung.com/uk/tablets/galaxy-tab-a/galaxy-tab-a8-wifi-dark-gray-32gb-sm-x200nzaaeua/).

-Configuration is performed using the YAML mode.
+Configuration is performed mostly using YAML.

 The following custom cards are extensively used throughout the dashboards: